romkatv/powerlevel10k/README.md

 Powerline fonts, but did not make a Powerline font the default font in your terminal emulator (e.g., 'terminator', 'gnome-terminal', 'konsole', etc.,).

-#### Segments are printed in strange colors
+#### Segment Colors are Wrong

-Besides of choosing the right color scheme for your terminal editor, you should be aware that your terminal is capable of displaying 256 colors.
-You can check that by invoking `echotc Co` in your terminal.
-It should show 256.
-If it shows less than that, you have to set a terminal that is capable of displaying 256 colors like `xterm-256color` in your `~/.zshrc`:
+If the color display within your terminal seems off, it's possible you are using a reduced color set.
+You can check this by invoking `echotc Co` in your terminal, which should yield `256`.
+If you see something different, try setting `xterm-256color` in your `~/.zshrc`:

     TERM=xterm-256color